-- Timoptic drops is only for the eye.
+- Timoptic drops are only for the eye.
 Do not get it in your nose or mouth.

-- Soft contact lenses may absorb a chemical in Timoptic drops.
+- Soft contact lenses may absorb a chemical contained in some brands of Timoptic drops.
 Remove contact lenses before you use Timoptic drops; lenses may be placed back in the eyes 15 minutes after use of Timoptic drops.

 - To use Timoptic drops in the eye, first, wash your hands.
 Tilt your head back.
 Using your index finger, pull the lower eyelid away from the eye to form a pouch.
 Drop the medicine into the pouch and gently close your eyes.
 Immediately use your finger to apply pressure to the inside corner of the eye for 1 to 2 minutes.
 Do not blink.
 Remove excess medicine around your eye with a clean, dry tissue, being careful not to touch your eye.
 Wash your hands to remove any medicine that may be on them.

 - To prevent germs from contaminating your medicine, do not touch the applicator tip to any surface, including the eye.
 Keep the container tightly closed.